SOFTWARE ENGINEER PI CASE STUDY

 • Three underwriters quoted: AIG, Woodina, and Dual all came back with terms for $2M PI and varying PL limits

-• Vero quoted the cheapest: At around $700 gross premium for $2M PI and $5M PL, Vero was the most competitive and met all the contract requirements including the endorsement and indemnity to principals clause
+• Vero quoted the cheapest: At around $700 gross premium for $2M PI and $5M PL, Vero was the most competitive and met all the coverage requirements including the endorsement and indemnity to principals clause

 We placed with Vero.